tyreelab/academic-kickstart/content/genealogy_research/profiles/thomasjefcoate1839.md

 ## Death

-Thomas passed away on the 1st of October in 1913 in Christchurch Hospital, Canterbury, New Zealand.[^62]  [^63] [^64]
+Thomas passed away on the 1st of October in 1913 in Christchurch Hospital, Canterbury, New Zealand.
+He had been suffering from cystitis for the previous 3 months, following a prostatectomy, and ultimately succumbed  to toxaemia.[^62]  [^63]
+[^64]

+{{< figure library="true" src="ThomasJefcoateDeathCert.jpg" title="Thomas Jefcoate - Death Registration" lightbox="true" >}}

 {{< figure library="true" src="ThomasJefcoateDeathNotice1913.jpg" title="Thomas Jefcoate - Death Notice, Timaru Herald, 4th October 1913" lightbox="true" >}}